-Freshman with fewer than 30 units -- The Engineering Student Success Center will be handling major advising in Fall 2018.
+Freshman with fewer than 30 units -- The Engineering Student Success Center handles major advising for freshman.
 Follow this link to start the process of removing your Engr Success Center hold.
 You may sign up to

 see an ME advisor if you wish (using the Advising Appointment link below), but the

 ME advisors cannot remove your advising hold.

 If you have already applied for graduation, you do not need to see an advisor to get your advising hold removed.
-Turn in your completed advising form and an unofficial transcript to the ME office.
+Turn in your completed advising form.
 An advisor will check to make sure you're on track to graduate.

 When you come for your advising appointment, make sure to bring your advising form (filled out as much as possible)